 Trump Slams Interest Rate Hikes, Ignoring Hands-Off Tradition Toward Fed

 The Federal Reserve got a rare piece of advice from the president Thursday.
-The central bank is an independent agency and usually the commander in chief doesn't comment directly on Fed policy.
+The central bank is an independent agency and presidents usually don't comment directly on Fed policy.

-But President Trump broke with that tradition, saying in a CNBC interview, "I'm not thrilled" about the Fed's interest-rate hikes.
-"Because we go up and every time you go up they want to raise rates again.
+But President Trump broke with that tradition, saying in a CNBC interview, "I'm not thrilled" about the Fed's interest rate hikes.
+"Because we go up, and every time you go up, they want to raise rates again.
 I don't really — I am not happy about it.
-But at the same time I'm letting them do what they feel is best."
+But at the same time, I'm letting them do what they feel is best."

 Trump also said Fed Chairman Jerome Powell, whom he nominated, is "a very good man."

-In a later statement to CNBC, the White House said Trump "respects the independence of the Fed" and "he is not interfering with Fed policy decisions.
-The President's views on interest rates are well known and his comments today are a reiteration of those long held positions, and public comments."
+In a later statement to NPR, the White House said that Trump "respects the independence of the Fed" and that "he is not interfering with Fed policy decisions.
+The President's views on interest rates are well-known, and his comments today are a reiteration of those long held positions, and public comments."

 The central bank has raised short-term interest rates twice this year.
 It has signaled it will raise rates twice more in 2018.